Lo-MA-hub/ml_final_project/README.md

 ### 1. Synthetic Dataset Generation

-Since MNIST digits are 28 \times 28, we generate a 64 \times 64 canvas, randomly scale the digit, and place it at a random valid location.
+Since MNIST digits are 28 $\times$ 28, we generate a 64 $\times$ 64 canvas, randomly scale the digit, and place it at a random valid location.
 The ground truth bounding box is calculated during this synthesis process.

 ### 2. Feature Extraction & Optimization (PCA+MLP)

-* **K-Fold Cross-Validation:** We perform a 5-fold CV over a grid of PCA components k \in \{16, 32, 64, 128, 256, 512\}.
+* **K-Fold Cross-Validation:** We perform a 5-fold CV over a grid of PCA components $k$ \in $\{16, 32, 64, 128, 256, 512\}$.
 * **Optimization Criterion:** The optimal k is selected based on the highest **Mean Intersection over Union (IoU)**: